JoLegendary/EGT309K8S/README.md

-#To-dos:
+##To-dos:
-  -Completion and uploads of individual contributions -Merging of contributions for the project first deployment -Test run deployment
+- Completion and uploads of individual contributions
+- Merging of contributions for the project first deployment
+- Test run deployment